 – Method: Scouts form a large circle with one Scout standing on the bucket in middle of the circle with stave in hand.
 The ball is passed around and thrown at the can, while the Scout guards the bucket with the Scout stave.
 If the bucket is hit, the thrower replaces the Scout with the stave.

-HITCHING CHALLENGE (small, in or out) View Video
+HITCHING CHALLENGE (RACE) (small, in or out) View Video

-– Materials: 15-foot braided nylon or polyester cords attached at the bottom of one or more 4-foot upright poles
+– Materials: 15-foot braided nylon or polyester cords attached at the bottom of one or more erected 4-foot upright poles (Scout staves can be used, with someone holding the pole in a vertical position for the Scout applying the hitches)

 – Method: Scouts apply a succession of over-an-end half hitches over the upright pole(s).